ATTORNEY CORY ROTH IS A

 Providing the Quality Legal Defense You Deserve

 If you were arrested and charged with manslaughter in Texas, this is a felony offense that can result in years of prison time.
-After all, you’re being accused of taking someone’s life without premeditation, so you can expect the penalties to be severe.
+You’re being accused of taking someone’s life, so you can expect the penalties to be severe.
 Fortunately, a skilled Houston manslaughter lawyer can defend you from this serious accusation.

 What Is Manslaughter?